 This course explores the principles of MEMS by understanding materials properties, micro-machining, sensor and actuator principles.
 The student will learn that MEMS are integrated micro-devices combining mechanical and electrical systems, which convert physical properties to electrical signals and, consequently, detection.
 This course provides the theoretical and exercises the hands-on experience by fabricating a micro-pressure sensor.
 Two hours of lecture and three hours of lab per week.

-Junior standing in engineering, Concurrent or after EGR-222
+Junior standing in engineering

 ME-338.
 MACHINE DESIGN II